KenstonPTO/bylaws/README.md

 8. All PTO Council members (with the exception of Building Presidents and Vice Presidents) are required to attend at least one Kenston Board of Education meeting per year and provide a report to the Council President afterwards.
 9. All PTO Council members must be a member of at least on Building PTO General Board or be an active committee member in at least one Building PTO.
 10. All PTO Council members are encouraged to attend at least one Kenston Board of Education meeting per year.
-11. Assume their official duties following the close of the final meeting of the preceding school year, with the exception of the Treasurer who will assume their duties at the close of the annual audit.
-12. Upon expiration of the term of office, or in case of resignation, turn over to the President all records, books and other materials pertaining to office without delay, and shall return to the Treasurer, immediately, all funds pertaining to the office.
+11. Upon expiration of the term of office, or in case of resignation, turn over to the President all records, books and other materials pertaining to office without delay, and shall return to the Treasurer, immediately, all funds pertaining to the office.

-## PTO COUNCIL TERM-OF-OFFICE
+## PTO COUNCIL TERM OF OFFICE
 Each officer in the PTO Council will have a one year term.
 Transitions take effect following the close of the final regular PTO Council meeting of the school year for all positions except for Treasurer.
 Council Treasurer will assume their duties at the close of the annual audit.

 ## PTO COUNCIL TERM LIMITS